Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: Details of Experiments

 As discussed earlier, our experiments adopt a more diverse set of teacher models than prior work.
 Specifically, we consider the teacher variants shown in Table~\ref{tab:teacher_models}.
 This set includes several recently emerged reasoning models, extending beyond the DeepSeek-R1 and QwQ teachers commonly used in prior studies.

 These teachers produce trajectories that vary in length, informational content, and style.
 For example, trajectories generated by GPT-OSS models tend to be concise, whereas those from DeepSeek-R1 are generally more detailed.
-Concrete trajectory examples from different teachers can be inspected in our Hugging Face datasets referenced above.
+Specific trajectory examples from different teachers are available in our released datasets on Hugging Face and in our case study (\S~\ref{app:case}).

-For student models, we select five open-source pretrained base models from the Qwen and LLaMA families: Qwen-3-14B, LLaMA-3.1-8B, Qwen-2.5-7B, Qwen-3-4B, and Qwen-2.5-3B.
+For the student models, we select five open-source pretrained base models from the Qwen and LLaMA families: Qwen-3-14B, LLaMA-3.1-8B, Qwen-2.5-7B, Qwen-3-4B, and Qwen-2.5-3B.
+We use base models instead of chat models as students, following the training practice of recent reasoning models.
+This choice ensures a clean starting point with greater potential \cite{Qwen3}, allows us to observe more substantial training effects, and avoids stylistic mismatch and overlapping supervision between instruction-tuning data and reasoning trajectories.